Theoretical Foundations of Conformal Prediction: Cross-conformal prediction

 (recall Fact~\ref{fact:conversion-quantiles-cdfs}\ref{fact:conversion-quantiles-cdfs_part3}).
 In other words, if we were to define a tournament matrix as

 which we can interpret as saying that team $i$ `wins' against team $j$ if its score is strictly higher, then the above quantile inequality could be written as

 that is, if we count teams that win at least $(1-\alpha)$ of their games, these teams can comprise at most an $\alpha$ fraction of the total number of teams in the league.
-In contrast, Lemma~\ref{lem:A-rowsum} shows that, for a general tournament matrix $A$, the bound might inflate by, at worst, a factor of 2.
+By contrast, Lemma~\ref{lem:A-rowsum} shows that, for a general tournament matrix $A$, the bound inflates by a factor of 2.

-For full conformal, where the tournament matrix $A$ is induced by comparing a vector (rather than a matrix) of scores, this tighter bound holds because $A$ must be consistent with a \emph{total ordering} on the $n+1$ data points.
+The key difference is that in full conformal, the the tournament matrix $A$ is induced by a vector of scores and corresponds to a \emph{total ordering} on the $n+1$ data points.
 In particular, this tournament matrix satisfies transitivity: if $A_{ij}=1$ and $A_{jr}=1$ (i.e., team $i$ wins against $j$, and team $j$ wins against $r$), then we cannot have $A_{ri}=1$ (i.e., team $r$ cannot then win against $i$).
 In contrast, for cross-conformal, it is possible to have a failure of transitivity where, say, $A_{ij}=1$, $A_{jr}=1$, and $A_{ri} = 1$---that is, team $i$ wins against $j$, team $j$ wins against $r$, and team $r$ wins against $i$---and thus $A$ is not consistent with any total ordering.
-The reason this can occur is that each of these three comparisons is carried out relative to a different model: for each of the three comparisons ($i$ vs $j$, $j$ vs $r$, and $r$ vs $i$), we are removing a different pair of folds from the dataset when training the score function $s$.
-This potential failure of transitivity is exactly what leads to a factor of 2 in the coverage guarantee.